peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

     public static EContext ForRounding(ERounding rounding)

-Creates a new EContext object initialized with an unlimited precision, an unlimited exponent range, and the given rounding mode.
+Creates a new EContext object initialized with an unlimited precision, an unlimited exponent range, and the specified rounding mode.

 **Parameters:**